Lentil stew

 Instructions

-• Add the onions, celeriac, leek, and carrots and let it get some colour.
+• Heat the oil in a large pot.
+Add the onion, celeriac, leek, and carrots, and let them get some color.

-• Pour in the vegetable broth and add the bacon and spices, except the salt.
+• Pour in the vegetable stock.
+Add the bacon and all spices (except salt).

-• Let it simmer on low heat for about 30 minutes.
+• Let it simmer gently for about 30 minutes.

-• When the lentils are cooked, add the salt and season to taste.
+• When the lentils are tender, add salt and season to taste.

-• Add the Frankfurter sausages (Wienerle) and let it rest for 5 more minutes.
+• Add the sausages and let the stew rest for another 5 minutes before serving.

 The nutritional values are automatically calculated – I use them as a rough guide myself when I want to keep track.